AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 12. Teardown:

-Use the following command to find the release name, then the next coomand to delete that release (don't forget to replace <DBPRELEASE>).
+Use the following command to find the release name, then the next command to delete that release (don't forget to replace DBPRELEASE.

 ```bash
 helm ls